Project Overview

 Scientists know that plastics - and the petrochemicals in them, have climate change impacts.
 But we don’t know how much of a temperature rise they may cause.
 [1] With increasing plastic production, use, and waste generation, these climate impacts will also increase.
 Even many “bio” and "compostable" plastics affect the climate, but it is unclear to what extent.
 In addition, a number of climate impacts from plastics are not included in any greenhouse gas emissions inventories, climate models, or scenarios, including those published by the Intergovernmental Panel on Climate Change (IPCC).

 Therefore, the goal of The Plastics & Climate Project is to help estimate the extent to which plastics and their associated petrochemicals contribute to the global average temperature rise.
-In working towards achieving this goal, the Project has conducted a systematic review of peer-reviewed scientific literature to identify critical data gaps, developed an agenda for the necessary continued research, and recommended policies and actions to support that research and to include plastics’ climate impacts in relevant analyses.
+In working towards achieving this goal, the Project conducted a systematic review of peer-reviewed scientific literature to identify critical data gaps, developed an agenda for the necessary continued research, and recommended policies and actions to support that research and to include plastics’ climate impacts in relevant analyses.